Gwen Raverat: Wood engravings

 Raverat had to give up wood engraving after a stroke in 1951.

 Raverat's work was part of the painting event in the art competition at the 1948 Summer Olympics.
-Examples of her work were included in ‘Print and Prejudice: Women Printmakers, 1700-1930’, an exhibition at the Victoria and Albert Museum in London, 2022-23.
+Examples of her work were included in ‘Print and Prejudice: Women Printmakers, 1700-1930’, an exhibition at the Victoria and Albert Museum in London, 2022–23.
+Examples of her prints were also included in the Clark Art Institute's 2025 exhibition A Room of Her Own: Women Artists-Activists in Britain, 1875-1945.

 Raverat and Cambridge

 Apart from her studies at the Slade and the period from 1915 to 1928, which covered her life with Jacques and early widowhood, Raverat lived in or near Cambridge.
 In 1928 she moved into the Old Rectory, Harlton, near Cambridge.
 The house was the model for her engravings for The Runaway.
 In 1946 she moved into The Old Granary, Silver Street, in Cambridge; the house was at the end of the garden of Newnham Grange, where she was born.